TurboWay/DorisClient/README.md

 # 3. meta_partition for saving all partition meta
 # 4. meta_size for saving all table size meta
 # 5. meta_table_count for saving all table row count
-# 6. materialized_view for saving all materialized view
+# 6. meta_materialized_view for saving all materialized view
+# 6. meta_backup for saving all backup view
 dm.create_tables()

 # collect table meta >> meta_table